adishourya/medm_article/src/sections/training.typ

 === Determining the Data Mix <section_datamix>
 #plan[
 	// #comment[this is wrong]
-	+ show that it only works when enough diversity in the training sample
+	+ show that we need a focused dataset to finetune.
 	+ treemap of the dataset.
 	+ (did not work with medpix @siragusa2024medpix20comprehensivemultimodal alone)
 	#todo[adjust depth of treemaps... depth 2 should be readable]